2022–23 Paris Saint-Germain FC (women) season

-However, the most notable news of the club's pre-season was an injury to Marie-Antoinette Katoto who had become the club's record goal scorer during the 2021-22 campaign.
+However, the most notable news of the club's pre-season was an injury to Marie-Antoinette Katoto who had become the club's record goal scorer during the 2021–22 campaign.
 Katoto suffered a torn ACL while playing for France at the Euros against Belgium.
-The severity of the injury is likely to cause Katoto to miss the entirety of the 2022-23 season.
+The severity of the injury is likely to cause Katoto to miss the entirety of the 2022–23 season.
+In Katoto's absence, Kadidiatou Diani enjoyed the most prolific season of her professional career before her season was prematurely ended due to a clavicle fracture against Wolfsburg in the second leg of the Champions League quarter-final in March.